isvecova/atlas_registration_Brainglobe-Imaris/docs/00_rescaleMacro_documentation.md

-# ImageJ Rescale Macro Documentation (`00a_rescaleMacro.ijm`)
+# ImageJ Rescale Macro Documentation (`00a_rescaleMacroBatch.ijm`/`00b_rescaleMacro.ijm`)

 ## Overview

-This ImageJ macro script automatically processes multiple `.ims` files in a folder by rescaling them to match the voxel size of a target atlas (specifically set for the Perens LSFM mouse atlas at 20 μm/pixel resolution).
+The `00a_rescaleMacroBatch.ijm` ImageJ macro script automatically processes all `.ims` files in a folder by rescaling them to match the voxel size of a target atlas (by default set for the Perens LSFM mouse atlas at 20 μm/pixel resolution).
+The `00b_rescaleMacro.ijm` script does the same thing, except for processing individual `.ims` file rather than entire folder.

 ## Purpose